-As is common with most independent schools, financial aid awards are decided by the School’s Committee on Financial Aid.
 Sidwell Friends School uses School & Student Services by NAIS (SSS) to process our financial aid applications.
 If you are applying to another School that requires completion of a financial aid application other than with SSS, you will need to submit applications to both service providers.
 Financial aid will not be evaluated by Sidwell Friends based on an application submitted to a provider other than SSS.
 Parents requesting financial aid are required to complete a Parents' Financial Statement (PFS) and aid awards are based on the standardized calculations derived by the School & Student Services using data from the PFS.
-The methodology used to determine the parental contribution considers many items, including assets, liabilities, age of parents, family size and the number of students in tuition-charging schools.
-As the Committee looks at financial aid applications, it differentiates between necessary expenses and money spent for lifestyle choices.
+The methodology used to determine the parental contribution considers many items including assets, liabilities, age of parents, family size and the number of students in tuition-charging schools.
+As the Financial Aid Committee looks at financial aid applications, it differentiates between necessary expenses and money spent for lifestyle choices.
 With respect to the latter, beyond a certain point, we will not provide aid to offset "lifestyle" expenditures that could have been directed to education.
 The parental contribution calculated by the School might differ from the SSS calculation.
-The Committee will, for example, consider the potential for income to be earned by a non-working parent who does not have small children at home.

 For Current Sidwell Friends Families

-Parents' Financial Statement should be submitted from the SSS website by January 7, 2013.
-In order to finalize financial aid awards, which are granted in mid-February, parents must provide a copy of their 2012 Federal tax return by April 15, 2013.
+Information will be emailed to families currently receiving financial aid on December 1, 2015.
+If you are not currently receiving financial aid, but want to apply for the 2016-2017 school year, please call the Office of Admissions and Financial Aid.
+Parents' Financial Statement should be submitted from the SSS website by January 5, 2016.
+In order to finalize financial aid awards, which are granted in mid-February, parents must provide a copy of their 2015 Federal tax return by April 30, 2016.
 For faster processing, upload a digital copy of Federal tax return including schedules and W-2s at the SSS website or mail a hard copy to School & Student Services By NAIS, P.O.
 Box 449, Randolph, MA 02368-0449.
 Tax returns are no longer collected in the SFS Office of Admissions and Financial Aid.